 If you don't have a degree, you can study for your degree and complete your teacher training at the same time at various universities and colleges in England.
 Full-time courses usually take three to four years, while part-time courses take four to six years.
 But if you've got undergraduate credits from previous study, you might be able to complete a course in two years.

 To train as a teacher on any course, you must have a grade C in English and maths or be able to demonstrate an equivalent standard.
 If you want to teach primary or key stage 3 (ages 7–14), you must also have a grade C or demonstrate an equivalent in a GCSE science subject.

 Entry requirements vary for each course, although a minimum of two A levels or equivalent is usually required.
 You should check with individual universities for details.

 As with all teacher training courses, you will need to pass the literacy and numeracy professional skills tests before you start.

-The financial arrangements for these courses are the same as for all other undergraduate courses.
-Find out about funding for undergraduate teacher training
+The financial arrangements for the undergraduare courses work the same way as for all other undergraduate courses.
+Find out more about funding for undergraduate teacher training

 How do I search for courses and apply?